Standard Chartered settlement to come Monday- source

-Standard Chartered, (STAN.L) a British bank, is expected to announce on Monday a $330 million settlement with U.S. law-enforcement agencies, a deal that would conclude an investigation that examined whether the bank violated sanctions with Iran, people familiar with the situation said.
+Dec 7 Standard Chartered, a British bank, is expected to announce on Monday a $330 million settlement with U.S. law-enforcement agencies, a deal that would conclude an investigation that examined whether the bank violated sanctions with Iran, people familiar with the situation said.

 That settlement came after the New York regulator analyzed whether Standard Chartered had improperly concealed transactions tied to Iran.
 As a result of the settlement, the bank agreed to install a monitor to evaluate anti-money laundering systems.